 Giving support and encouragement

 Assisting with meals or household chores

 Helping with insurance and billing issues

 The next section in this guide is Late Effects of Treatment.
 It describes some of the side effects that can occur long after treatment has finished.
-Or, use the menu to choose another section to continue reading this guide.
+Use the menu to choose a different section to read in this guide.